-4. Methods for lifting the pericenter of the spacecraft orbit and the Bi-Ti-coordinates dashed line $R{\pi} = 10\,R_J$.
-For this boundary, the ionizing dose received per revolution can be approximately 30 krad, depending on the elongation of the spacecraft's orbit in the Jovian system.
+5. Methods for lifting the pericenter of the spacecraft orbit and the Multi-Ti-coordinates revolution can be approximately 30 krad, depending on the elongation of the spacecraft's orbit in the Jovian system.
 Inside the XR-zone, the ionizing dose will be even higher.
 The pericenter of the spacecraft orbit can be lifted from the zone of impermissible radiation to the upper section in different ways depending on the problem formulation.
 Next, we consider a "standard" tour with respect to radiation (the TID does not exceed the JUICE norm of 300 krad), which implies a lift in the upper section directly at the P2 stage in one or more steps, and a "comfort" tour with respect to radiation (the TID is less than 100 krad), which implies a lifting of the pericenter at an earlier stage.
 For each tour, its specific bifurcation time T{Bif} is determined.

-The zone of impermissible radiation XR on the Ti-graph (Fig. 2 b), which is represented by the horizontal stripe $XR\{R{\pi} \le 10 R_I\}$, where R_I is the radius of Jupiter, is bounded above by the
+The zone of impermissible radiation XR on the Ti-graph (Fig. 1 b), which is represented by the horizontal stripe $XR\{R{\pi} \leq 10 R{J}\}$, is bounded above by the dashed line for Ganymede and Callisto in the corresponding "local" 2-RC3BP.
+For simplicity, we assume that the dimensionless gravity parameters of these bodies in the Tisserand formula [3-5] are negligible.
+Then, we have with the using [10,13]